hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 ![Wine Two Dims]({filename}/images/Fast_And_Easy_Automl_Optimize/17_Wine_Two_Dims.png)

-The 3D bar chart looks flat, which also indicates that we need more than two principal components.
+The 3D bar chart looks flat, which also indicates that we need more than two Principal Components.

 ![Wine Bar Chart]({filename}/images/Fast_And_Easy_Automl_Optimize/18_Wine_Bar_Chart.png)